 Financing a seminary education involves much more than paying bills.
-It requires prayerful planning and budgeting, good money and time management skills, and the joyful receiving of gifts!
-This guide describes the different kinds of financial aid available to LTSP students and explains eligibility, application processes and timeline for applying.
+It requires prayerful planning and budgeting, good money and time management skills, and joyful receiving of gifts!
+This guide describes eligibility and application processes as well as the different kinds of financial aid available.

 - File a FAFSA (Free Application for Federal Student Aid) with the Department of Education.
-You can do this online at www.fafsa.gov.
-LTSP's school code is G03292.
-(You must obtain a FAFSA PIN, if you do not already have one, before you begin your FAFSA.
-To register for your FAFSA PIN visit www.pin.ed.gov.)
+This can be done online at www.fafsa.gov.
+The seminary school code is G03292.
+(You must obtain a FAFSA pin by registering at www.pin.ed.gov)

 - Complete a Seminary Financial Aid Application and send it, along with your most recent federal tax return, to Elizabeth Brunton, Financial Aid Director.